House Republicans vote to censure Adam Schiff

 In an effort to allay those concerns, Luna introduced a new, revamped resolution at the end of last week that nixed the fine language — the chief difference between the two — and made a handful of other revisions.
 Additionally, the new resolution just calls for censuring Schiff while the original involved censuring and condemning the congressman.

-The changes were enough to erase the GOP concerns: all Republicans voted against a Democratic-led motion to table the resolution, sending it to the floor for a vote and setting up what would become just the third censure of a House lawmaker in the past 30 years.
+The changes were enough to erase the GOP concerns: all Republicans voted against a Democratic-led motion to table the resolution, sending it to the floor for a vote and setting up what would become just the sixth censure of a lawmaker since 1980, and the twenty-fifth in history, according to the House website.

 It was not, however, the House GOP’s first rebuke of Schiff.
-Earlier this year, McCarthy blocked him and Rep. Eric Swalwell (D-Calif.) from serving on the House Intelligence Committee.
+Earlier this year, Speaker Kevin McCarthy (R-Calif.) blocked him and Rep. Eric Swalwell (D-Calif.) from serving on the House Intelligence Committee.
 Luna has also filed a resolution to expel Schiff, though it has not progressed in the chamber.

 “The party of Lincoln and his Lincolnites has become the party of Luna and her Luna followers.
 Today’s mad-cap antics are an obvious deflection from Trump’s deepening legal troubles,” Rep. Jamie Raskin (D-Md.), the ranking member of the Oversight Committee, said on the House floor.